 Any soil or permeable media that may be part of the pathway or containment structure which is exposed to oil, will be cleaned or removed.
 Oil spills occurring during normal operation will be contained and cleaned up in accordance with the Oil Spill Contingency Plan, Part III of this SPCC Plan, as soon as practicable and in accordance with the regulatory requirements.

 A. Normal Operation

 1. Operating Equipment

-The substation is equipped with an operating oil-filled transformer.
+The substation is equipped with operating oil-filled transformers, regulators, and oil circuit breakers.

 Possible spill occurrence:

 i) Casing Rupture: